MicrosoftDocs/azure-docs/articles/operations-management-suite/operations-management-suite-service-map-configure.md

 | -s | Perform a silent installation with no user prompts. |
 | --check | Checks permissions and operating system but does not install the agent. |

-Files for the Dependency Agent are placed in the following directories.
+Files for the Dependency Agent are placed in the following directories:

 | Files | Location |
 |:--|:--|